Eye Protection in Laboratory Spaces

 How to Obtain Protective Eyewear

-- Both general and prescription eye protection can be purchased through VWR or Grainger.
+- Procure general or prescription safety glasses through vendors such as VWR or Grainger.

-For more information on Cornell PPE requirements: Visit the EHS PPE Program homepage.
+For more information, visit the EHS PPE Program homepage.

 More Information